AI Governance Framework for Healthcare: The Definitive HIPAA Compliance Guide

 What is human-in-the-loop design for medical AI?

 HITL design requires a clinician to review AI output before any clinical action.
-AI provides a recommendation — the clinician decides.
-HITL systems include override capabilities, mandatory review triggers for high-risk outputs, and feedback loops that capture clinician disagreements for model monitoring.
+AI provides a recommendation, but the clinician makes the final decision.

 Do healthcare organizations need BAAs for AI vendors?